Lentils with Dumplings (Easy One-Pot Comfort Food)

 Variations

-- Without Dumplings: Serve the lentils as a thick stew or dilute with extra water for a soup.
+- Skip dumplings for a thick stew or thin with extra water for soup

 Storage Tips

-Cool completely before storing.
-Refrigerate for up to 3 days or freeze for up to 3 months.
-To reheat:
+- Cool completely, refrigerate up to 3 days, or freeze up to 3 months

 How to Serve